IFCA-Advanced-Computing/frouros/README.md

 ## Who is using Frouros?

-Frouros is actively beins used by the following projects to implement drift detection in machine learning pipelines:
+Frouros is actively being used by the following projects to implement drift detection in machine learning pipelines:

  * [AI4EOSC](https://ai4eosc.eu).